Static vs Rotating Proxies: A Comparison

 What Are Rotating Proxies?

-Rotating proxies automatically give you new proxies from a pool of IP addresses.
-The rotation interval can be based on time (1, 10, 30 minutes) or number of connection requests.
+Rotating proxies automatically and continuously replace the proxy you’re connecting to, which also replaces the IP address.
+The IP rotation interval can be based on time (1, 10, 30 minutes) or the number of connection requests.
 As the popular explanation goes, you can send 10,000 connection requests and make them via 10,000 different IP addresses.

 In theory, every proxy type can rotate; the trick is in the setup.
 However, rotating proxy servers are usually associated with residential IP addresses.
-That’s because residential proxies rely on real people with unstable connections, so they can’t really be static.
+That’s because residential proxies rely on real people with unstable connections and no obligation to always be online.
+Such a setup ensures rotation as a matter of course.
 At best, you can have a sticky IP address that stays unchanged for 10-30 minutes.

 Unlike their counterparts, rotating proxies don’t give you direct access to proxy IPs.
 Instead, you get one backconnect IP address that functions as a gateway to the proxy pool.
 It selects and assigns proxies based on your requirements.